 What made me smile was what it means for Biden.
 I've known the vice president for a very long time.
 I've known him through some of his toughest times.
 I became Michael Dukakis' campaign manager in 1987 after the infamous "Biden tape affair" — the secretly leaked tape showing him channeling Labor Party candidate Neil Kinnock, a leak that looks like a playground stunt in light of today's acceptance of ugliness as business-as-usual politics.
 I was less than thrilled with his handling of Anita Hill's testimony during the Clarence Thomas confirmation hearings.
 I would have liked to see Hillary Clinton on the ticket back in 2008.

 I've also seen Biden deal with challenges few of us would ever want to face: the death of his beloved wife and daughter, all those years when I first came to Washington and everyone knew that Biden was the guy who commuted home to Delaware every night to raise his boys.
+I remember when he suffered a near-fatal aneurysm, and years later, when a friend faced a similar crisis, Biden was one of the first to reach out and offer him encouragement and hope that, yes, he would be the same again.

 Biden has been around.
 This was his last debate, perhaps his last moment under lights this bright, a moment when his president and his party were looking to him if not to win the election (see Bentsen '88), then to restore their trust that the cause was true and right, that Democrats had much to be proud of, that there were more than differences in style between the two parties.